debate-map/app/README.md

 	> The page will ask for username and password.
 On first launch, this will be `admin` and `admin`.
 <!-- * To view the cAdvisor monitor webpage, open (not currently working): `localhost:31001` -->
 * To view the cAdvisor monitor webpage [not currently working/enabled], open the k8s cluster in Lens, find the `cadvisor` service, then click it's "Connection->Ports" link.
+* To view cpu and memory usage for pods using k8s directly (no external tools), run: `kubectl top pods --all-namespaces` (for additional commands, see [here](https://raaviblog.com/how-to-find-the-current-cpu-and-memory-usage-of-all-the-pods-in-kubernetes-cluster))

 </details>